 Endodontics (root canal therapy), is a treatment for the pulp of a tooth which results in the elimination of infection and protection of the tooth from future microbial invasion.
-Common reasons for Root Canal therapy include: Decay has reached the nerve, cracked or chipped tooth can cause the need for a root canal if the crack exposes a nerve , trauma causes the nerve to separate from the tooth.
+Common reasons for Root Canal therapy include decay has reached the nerve, cracked tooth syndrome can cause the need for a root canal if the crack exposes a nerve, or trauma causes the nerve to separate from the tooth.
 With the removal of nerves and blood supply from the tooth, it is best that the tooth be fitted with a crown which increases the prognosis of the tooth.

-A denture is a removable tooth replacement option; e.g. a single tooth, multiple teeth or a full arch.
+A denture or partial is a removable tooth replacement option, for example a single tooth, multiple teeth or a full arch.
 They can be crafted to provide the patient desires.
 If you already have dentures (partial or full arch) you may be experiencing a loose fit or denture slipping.
-This can affect your chewing and your speech, and decrease your confidence when speaking and/or laughing with others. .
-Dental implants can be used to stabilize dentures in different ways We can help restore your dentures to the correct fit.
+This can affect your chewing and your speech and decrease your confidence when speaking and/or laughing with other.
+Dental implants can be used to stabilize dentures in different ways.
+We can help restore your dentures to the correct fit.

 Implant Supported/Retained Denture

 Implants can be used to improve denture stability in different ways.